-The second way progress is measured is through teacher unit assessment.
-Before planning a unit, teachers will review the skills required for the unit and use this within their knowledge organisers.
+Progress is measured is through teacher unit assessment.
+At the beginning of each unit the children will complete a 'cold task' where they will complete a piece of art based on their topic's focus skill.
+Before planning a unit, teachers will review the skills required for the unit and use this within their knowledge organisers and art lessons.
 Children will then be assessed within a 'final art piece' that will encompass the skills built up over the course of the unit.